Rif Hutton

-Rif Hutton (born November 28, 1962) is an American actor.
+Rif Hutton (November 28, 1952 – April 18, 2026) was an American actor.
 He is perhaps best known for his recurring role as Dr. Ron Welch in the comedy-drama series Doogie Howser, M.D., appearing in that series from 1990 up to its conclusion in 1993.
 From 1997 to 2001, he appeared in a recurring role as Lt.
 Cmdr.
 Alan Mattoni on the series JAG.
 Hutton is also notable for playing Russ Beeler, a fictional owner of a KFC establishment, appearing in a number of KFC commercials in the early to mid 1990s.

-Life and career
+Early life and career

 Hutton was born in San Antonio, Texas, and was raised in East Orange, New Jersey.
 He moved to Los Angeles in the mid-1970s to pursue an acting career.
 He went to many auditions in his early years, but soon found himself broke and homeless, getting assistance from friends.

-Hutton went on to guest star in a number of notable television series including The Jeffersons, Night Court, L.A.
+He went on to guest star in a number of notable television series including The Jeffersons, Night Court, L.A.
 Law, Married... with Children, Hunter, Wings, Murphy Brown, The Larry Sanders Show, Getting By, Lois & Clark: The New Adventures of Superman, Family Matters, and Cold Case among others.

 Hutton also appeared in stage productions in the Los Angeles area as well as working as a voice actor.

-Personal life
+Personal life and death

-Hutton has been married twice.
+Hutton was married twice.
 His first marriage was to a woman named Pat, an actress and stand-up comedian.
 His second was to actress Bridget Hoffman in 2001.

 It is also reported in 2000 that he was engaged to actress Telma Hopkins.
 In 1993–94, Hutton had played Hopkins' love interest in a few episodes of her sitcom Getting By.

+Hutton died from brain cancer at his home in Pasadena, California, on April 18, 2026, at the age of 73.